-The Company is a public limited company, incorporated in England and listed on the London Stock Exchange.
+The Company is a public limited company, incorporated in England and premium listed on the London Stock Exchange.
 The registered address of the Company is Berger House, 36-38 Berkeley Square, London, W1J 5AE.

 The Company is an investment company, as defined by Section 833 of the Companies Act 2006.
 The Directors consider that the Company has conducted its affairs in a manner to enable it to comply with Section 274 of the Income Tax Act 2007.
 In particular, a VCT is required at all times to hold at least 70% by value of its investments (as defined in the legislation) in qualifying holdings, of which at least 30% (70% for funds raised after 5 April 2011) must comprise eligible ordinary shares.
-Temporis Capital LLP was appointed as Investment Manager of the Company on 12 September 2011.
-The Company's Investment Manager continues to be actively engaged in managing the portfolio.